 Also take time every day to establish comfort with grooming.
-Brush hair and teeth and touch, clip or file your pup’s nails.
+Brush your puppy’s hair and teeth, and touch, clip, or file your pup’s nails.
 Decide if you will be the person to give your dog a bath or if you will have a professional groomer do these tasks.
 If you plan to use a groomer, be sure and introduce your puppy to the groomer and equipment at an early age.

 Discover the things that make you and your dog joyful.
-Like any friendship you must experience different things – go on walks, take hikes in the woods, play in the park, visit the beach – together you should discover what it is that make both of you happy.
+Like any friendship, you must experience different things together so that you discover what it is that makes both of you happy: go on walks, take hikes in the woods, play in the park, visit the beach.
 For experiences that are less desirable for your animal, take steps to improve the situation or shorten its duration.
 As a therapy animal team, your animal will count on you to advocate for them while visiting.
 By taking that role seriously for your puppy, they will come to trust that you consistently make decisions in their best interest.
 This trust is the cornerstone for the teamwork needed for every successful therapy animal team.

 Don’t neglect your own training, either.
 Learning to read your animal’s body language is critical for a therapy animal handler.
 Can you identify the subtle cues your animal gives you when they are unsure of a situation?
 And if so, do you know how to respond to support your animal?
 The Pet Partners online canine body language course is a great place to start.

-As your puppy’s advocate, the selection of a veterinarian is critical to your pet’s long term well-being is.
-A successful relationship with your veterinarian is built on mutual trust, respect and communication.
+As your puppy’s advocate, the selection of a veterinarian is critical to your pet’s long term well-being.
+A successful relationship with your veterinarian is built on mutual trust, respect, and communication.
 Look for someone with a similar approach to pet care as you who will be open to questions and who values your observations about your animal.

 There isn’t a formula for determining if a puppy is going to be a good therapy dog.
 Successful therapy animals are affiliative in nature.
 They enjoy spending time with people, and not just their owner or family, but people they haven’t met previously.
 Their strong bond with their owner translates into a trust that you will keep them safe, so they can be more tolerant or forgiving of clumsy interactions or surprising distractions.
 They enjoy providing comfort to others and seek out interactions.

-Ultimately, it is your responsibility as your animal’s best advocate to ensure that your animal truly enjoys – not just tolerates – therapy animal interactions.
-A dog with strong obedience skills may be able to perform some therapy animal tasks, however if they are enduring the interactions because they feel they must follow your direction, that may ultimately erode the trusting relationship with your animal.
-It is up to every pet owner to be their animal’s advocate and make choices in their animal’s best interests – including whether therapy work is the right choice.
+Ultimately, it is your responsibility as your animal’s best advocate to ensure that your animal truly enjoys – not merely tolerates – therapy animal interactions.
+A dog with strong obedience skills may be able to perform some therapy animal tasks, but if they are enduring the interactions because they feel they must follow your direction, that may ultimately erode the trusting relationship with your animal.
+It is up to every pet owner to be their animal’s advocate and make choices in their animal’s best interests, including whether therapy work is the right choice.

 Pet Partners provides a comprehensive registration process that evaluates a prospective therapy animal team for volunteer work.
 The registration involves a combination of coursework and assessment.
-Learn more about becoming a handler or create a log in to the Volunteer Center to get started.
+Learn more about becoming a handler or create an account in the Volunteer Center to get started.